Romanian Homemade Borsch

 Step 4

-Level it well, make sure there is more room in the bowl with huts, because it will ferment and swell.
+Level it well, ensuring there's room in the bowl because it will ferment and expand.

 Romanian Homemade Borsch - Step 4